Why invest in flood resilience?

 Donors must address barriers to increased ex-ante investments which include mismatched time frames between investment expectations, resilience outcomes, and political cycles; ambiguity regarding how investments might pay off; uncertainty about the accuracy of performance and cost-benefit data; and an asymmetry between those who pay and those who benefit.

 We will always need humanitarian funding for unforeseen disasters.
-Humanitarian budgets must be protected, but gaps in ex ante investment, investment which simultaneously helps reduce humanitarian suffering, is cost effective, and is an efficient use of funding (a win-win) and must be more robustly funded.
+Humanitarian budgets must be protected while gaps in pre-event investment are filled.
+Disaster risk reduction activities which simultaneously help reduce humanitarian suffering, are cost effective, and an efficient use of funding (a win-win) must be more robustly funded.

 Multiple dividends of investing in resilience